xcube-dev/xcube/docs/source/cli/xcube_prune.md

 $ xcube prune --help
 ```

-    Usage: xcube prune [OPTIONS] INPUT
+    Usage: xcube prune [OPTIONS] CUBE

       Delete empty chunks.
-Deletes all block files associated with empty (NaN-
+Deletes all data files associated with empty (NaN-
-      only) chunks in given INPUT cube, which must have ZARR format.
+      only) chunks in given CUBE, which must have ZARR format.

     Options:
       --dry-run  Just read and process input, but don't produce any outputs.